Discovering St. Maarten: Our Home Away from Home

 This is a short hike on the Dutch side by Guana Bay which leads to the secret tide pools of Devil’s Cupper.
 Park at the end of Guana Bay Road (Google Maps!), and you’ll see a small gate/pathway leading away from the houses towards the mountains.
 The hike itself is pretty easy, and you will walk past two small bays.
 As the tide pools come into view, you see a flat, unobstructed plot of land.
 Just over the side of the “cliff” you’ll find the tide pools.
 The descent down is a bit tricky, so make sure you’re wearing tennis shoes.
 Otherwise, it’s a short, easy hike leading to a beautiful tide pool!

 The capital in the French Collectivity of St. Martin, Marigot is the main town on the French side.
 During the weekends, you can find farmer’s markets here as well as trinkets and souvenir shops.
-Great restaurants line the bay, and there’s a small mall that opened that’s neat to see.
+Great restaurants line the bay, and there’s a small mall that’s neat to see.

 Additionally, right above Marigot lies Fort Louis.
 Fort Louis is a must for the scenery.
 You can’t miss it, as it sits right atop Marigot and the mall, boasting the French flag, Fort Louis offers great views over Marigot Bay and Anguilla.
 The view is spectacular and the “hike” up (maybe 30-40 steps) is completely worth it.
 Park your car right beneath the steps, and head up to the fort for a wonderful breeze, gorgeous views, and the feeling of being on top of the world!